Kentucky high school basketball: Tuesday’s region tournament scores

-The 2017 road to the Sweet Sixteen has moved on to the regional round.
-Below are links to scores, box scores and brackets to help you keep up with all the boys’ and girls’ region tournament action this week around Kentucky.
+The 2017 road to the Sweet Sixteen is narrowing by the minute.
+Below are links to scores, box scores and brackets to help you keep up with all the boys’ region tournament action around Kentucky.
 There’s also a Twitter feed pulling live high school updates from all around the state.

 Boys’ box scores compiled by the Herald-Leader